What Is An SMSF?

 • Self managed super fund trustees are required to set out the fund’s objectives and to formulate an investment strategy to show how those objectives will be met.
 This must be in writing and regularly reviewed.

-What are the advantages of SMSF?
+What are the advantages of an SMSF?

 • Increased control over your retirement funds and how they are invested